dfinity/gix-components/README.md

 # Gix Components

-Gix Components is a UI kit developed in Svelte by the Gix team.
+Gix Components is a UI kit developed with [SvelteKit](https://kit.svelte.dev) by the Gix team.

-## Documentation
+## Getting Started

 The component library is in active development, and new features will incrementally be available.

-A full documentation will be available shortly.
+A full documentation will be available shortly as well.

 ## Installation